SissiFeng/4.3-Debugging/README.md

 ## 📚 Introduction

 This assignment is designed to help you practice various debugging techniques in Visual Studio Code (VS Code).
-You'll work through different debugging methods, including using print statements, setting breakpoints, inspecting variables, and using the debug console.
+You'll implement and debug three functions using different methods, including print statements and output logging.

 ## 🎯 Objectives

 By the end of this assignment, you should be able to:

 1. Use print statements for basic debugging
-2. Set and use breakpoints in VS Code
+2. Implement and debug a sorting algorithm
-3. Inspect variables during code execution
+3. Use print statements to inspect variables during code execution
-4. Utilize the VS Code debug console
-5. Apply different debugging techniques to solve programming problems
+4. Apply different debugging techniques to solve programming problems

 ## 🛠️ Setup

-1. Ensure you have Python and pytest installed in your Codespace.
+1. Ensure you have Python installed in your environment.
-2. Familiarize yourself with the VS Code debugging interface.
+2. Install pytest by running `pip install pytest` in your terminal.
+3. Open the `debugging.py` file in VS Code.

 ## 📝 Instructions

-This assignment is divided into several debugging steps.
-You'll complete one step at a time, run tests to verify your work, and then move on to the next step.

-### Getting Started

-1. Open `main.py` in your VS Code editor.
-2. Locate the `DEBUG_STEP` variable at the top of the file.
-It should be set to 0 initially.

-### Completing Each Step
+### Step 1: Implement the functions

-For each debugging step:

-1. Read the TODO comments in the `main.py` file for the current `DEBUG_STEP`.
-2. Implement the required debugging technique as instructed.
-3. Save your changes.
-4. Run the tests using the command `pytest test_main.py` in the terminal.
-5. If the tests pass, increment `DEBUG_STEP` by 1 in `main.py`.
-6. If the tests fail, review your implementation and try again.

-### Debugging Steps

-#### Step 1: Print Statements (DEBUG_STEP = 1)
-- Implement print statements in the `find_max` function to debug the code.
+Open `debugging.py` and implement the following functions:

+1. `find_max(numbers)`: Find and return the maximum number in the list.
+Use print statements to debug your implementation.
-- Use print statements to show the current maximum and the number being compared in each iteration.
+2. `sort_list(numbers)`: Sort the list in ascending order.
+Use print statements to output the number of comparisons and swaps.

-#### Step 2: Breakpoints (DEBUG_STEP = 2)
-- Set a breakpoint in the `sort_list` function.
-- Use VS Code's stepping functionality to debug the sorting algorithm.

-#### Step 3: Variable Inspection (DEBUG_STEP = 3)
-- In the `calculate_average` function, use variable inspection to debug.
-- Pay attention to the `total` and `count` variables as you step through the code.

-#### Step 4: Debug Console (DEBUG_STEP = 4)
-- Use the VS Code debug console to evaluate expressions.
-- Try the suggested expressions and observe the results.

-## 🧪 Running Tests

-After implementing each debugging step:
+3. `calculate_average(numbers)`: Calculate and return the average of the numbers.
+Use print statements to debug your implementation.

+### Step 2: Run the main program

+After implementing the functions, run the main program to test your implementation:

-1. Open a new terminal in VS Code.
+1. Open a terminal in VS Code.
-2. Run the command: `pytest test_main.py`
+2. Run the command: `python debugging.py`
-3. Review the test results:
-   - If all tests pass, move on to the next debugging step.
+3. Observe the output and ensure it looks correct.

+### Step 3: Run the tests

+To verify your implementation, run the provided tests:

+1. In the terminal, run the command: `pytest debugging_test.py`
-   - If any tests fail, read the error messages, revise your code, and try again.
+2. If any tests fail, read the error messages carefully.

-## 📈 Progress Tracking

-Your progress is tracked by the `DEBUG_STEP` variable:
-- `DEBUG_STEP = 0`: Not started
-- `DEBUG_STEP = 1`: Completed print statement debugging
-- `DEBUG_STEP = 2`: Completed breakpoint debugging
-- `DEBUG_STEP = 3`: Completed variable inspection debugging
-- `DEBUG_STEP = 4`: Completed debug console usage
+3. Go back to `debugging.py`, revise your code, and try again.
+4. Repeat steps 2 and 3 until all tests pass.

+## 🧪 Testing

+The `debugging_test.py` file contains tests for each function.
+These tests check both the correctness of your implementation and the use of appropriate debugging techniques (print statements).

-## 🏁 Completion
+## 📈 Completion Criteria

 You've completed the assignment when:

-1. All debugging steps are implemented correctly.
+1. All functions in `debugging.py` are correctly implemented.
+2. You've used print statements for debugging in `find_max` and `calculate_average`.
+3. You've used print statements to log comparisons and swaps in `sort_list`.
-2. All tests pass when `DEBUG_STEP = 4`.
+4. All tests in `debugging_test.py` pass when you run `pytest debugging_test.py`.
-3. You can explain how each debugging technique helped you understand the code better.

 ## 💡 Tips

 - Don't rush!
-Take your time to understand each debugging technique.
+Take your time to understand each function's requirements.
-- If you're stuck, review the VS Code debugging documentation or ask for help.
+- Use meaningful print statements that help you understand what's happening in your code.
+- If you're stuck, try adding more print statements to see the state of your variables at different points in the code.
 - Remember, debugging is a crucial skill in programming.
 The more you practice, the better you'll become.

 ## 🆘 Getting Help

 If you encounter any issues or have questions:

-1. Review the TODO comments and this README file carefully.
+1. Review this README file and the comments in `debugging.py` carefully.
-2. Check the VS Code documentation for debugging Python.
+2. Check the Python documentation for any functions or methods you're unsure about.
 3. If you're still stuck, reach out to your instructor or teaching assistant for help.

 Good luck, and happy debugging! 🐛🔍